-Bob entered first with bold steps, Zero followed closely behind him watching for any potential dangers.
-Zeraph and Agnis were on Bob’s right side, while Alan and Jack on Bob’s left.
-They carefully walked watching out for potential harm.
+Bob entered first with bold steps; Zero followed closely behind him, watching for potential dangers.
+Zeraph and Agnis were on Bob’s right side, while Alan and Jack were on Bob’s left.
+They carefully walked, watching out for potential harm.

 A loud rumbling sound could be heard as they noticed the entrance being closed.
 The golden string that was laid out changed direction leading to a different exit.

 “No, the walls just shifted directions.”
 Zero replied.
-He walked towards the wall and placed his hands wondering if it is illusion or reality.
+He walked towards the wall and placed his hands, wondering if it was an illusion or reality.
 “Our only option now is to move forward.”

 “Then what about our exit?”
 Alan asked.
-“All I see is the golden thread going in the opposite-” He became quiet and understood where the golden thread was leading too.
+“All I see is the golden thread going in the opposite-” He became quiet and understood where the golden thread was leading.

-“He’s our life line.
+“He’s our lifeline.
 The golden thread will not be destroyed, so don’t worry.”
 Kiyro grinned.
-He patted Alan’s shoulder reassuring everything was going to be okay.
+He patted Alan’s shoulder, reassuring him everything was going to be okay.

 “You heard him.
 Let’s go.”
 Zeraph said with a loud voice to snap the people’s attention.
-Bob was already walking ahead before them.
+Bob was already walking ahead of them.

-Zero gave the stone wall one last look, and turned around towards Bob.
-Even though he knew the gold yarn had shifted direction towards a different direction, he still felt like the exit was right there in front of him.
-He walked behind Bob as they twisted and turned constantly for hours.
-Everything looked the same, nothing changed as they went deeper.
-Time past as they continued on their journey.
+Zero gave the stone wall one last look and turned around towards Bob.
+Even though he knew the gold yarn had shifted direction towards a different approach, he still felt like the exit was right in front of him.
+He walked behind Bob as they twisted and constantly turned for hours.
+Everything looked the same; nothing changed as they went deeper.
+Time passed as they continued on their journey.

-“This is going to drive me crazy just looking at the wall.”
-Jack grumbled under his breathe.
+“This is going to drive me crazy just looking at the wall,” Jack grumbled.

-“At least we haven’t had a dead end yet.”
-Agnis replied.
-She too was getting impatient walking through the endless maze.
+“At least we haven’t had a dead end yet,” Agnis replied.
+She, too, was getting impatient walking through the endless Maze.
 “What else could be living here to be so boring?
-I thought there will be some kind of monster hunting we could be doing in here so we don’t get bored out of our mind.”
+I thought there would be some kind of monster hunting we could be doing in here, so we don’t get bored out of our mind.”

 “You had to ask.”
 Zeraph stared at her for speaking out too soon.
 Agnis shrugged it off as if it was nothing.

-Zero and his group bolted towards the sound, and noticed a small handful group of soldiers fending off a couple of two legged goat like monsters.
-The monsters were on their hind legs with a humanoid torso and a ox face.
+Zero and his group bolted towards the sound and noticed a small handful of soldiers fending off a couple of two-legged goat-like monsters.
+The monsters had a humanoid torso and an ox face on their hind legs.
 They were the size of a fully grown human male.
-With his telepathy skill he was able to get a name.
+With his telepathy skill, he was able to get a name.
 Red Minotaur, but no other information had appeared before his screen.